nsingla2118/inv/README.md

 Features

-User Authentication: Secure login and user roles.
+Different User - Used to add employees

-Inventory Tracking: Monitor stock levels in real-time.
+Inventory Tracking and Management: Monitor stock levels in real-time and update the items.

-Product Management: Add, edit, and delete inventory items.
+Sales & Purchase Management: Track incoming and outgoing of stock items.

-Barcode Scanning: Easily scan products using mobile camera.

 Stock Alerts: Get notifications when stock is low.

-Sales & Purchase Management: Track incoming and outgoing inventory.
+[Only Backend]

-Reports & Analytics: Generate reports on stock levels, sales, and trends.
+Dashboard : Generate reports on stock levels, sales, and trends.

-Cloud Syncing: Synchronize data across multiple devices.

-Different Users: Different Permissions for different roles.

-Reciept: Bill every item added and scanned.

-UI/UX: Unique, Easy and customizable UI.

-Small Size: Try to minimize size.
+TODO "Barcode Scanning and Bill genereation : Easily scan products using mobile camera and generate a bill/cart."

 Possible Names: StockMate